 This is the single germiest item in the whole house.
-According to a study from the National Science Foundation (NSF), 75 percent of kitchen sponges test positive for coliform bacteria, an indicator of fecal contamination.
+According to a study from the National Science Foundation (NSF)Link opens in a new tab, 75 percent of kitchen sponges test positive for coliform bacteria, an indicator of fecal contamination.

 To clean sponges, wet them and place them in the microwave for two minutes.
 Do this daily and replace your sponges every two weeks.
 Better yet, trade out sponges for washcloths you can toss in the laundry and scrub brushes you can run through the dishwasher.

 It’s an oft-forgotten place to clean, but the kitchen sink is easily one of the germiest places in your home.
 NSF researchers found coliform bacteria in nearly half the sinks they tested, and yeast or mold was present in 27 percent of cases.

 Disinfect your sink once a week by scrubbing with an all-purpose cleaner or natural cleaners such as baking soda, hydrogen peroxide, or lemon juice.
 Also, sanitize the drain with one teaspoon of white vinegar diluted in one quart of water.

 It only takes 20 minutes for a damp towel to start harboring mildew and bacteria.
 Each time you use a contaminated towel, you increase the chance of developing rashes, allergies, or infections.

 To ensure a clean, fluffy towel every time, hang it up immediately after each use.
 A wall-mounted rack is better than hooks on the back of the door.
 Wash your towels every three or four uses in hot water to kill bacteria.